cssence/cssence.com/data/about/about/index.md

 ---
-layout: "index.pug"
+layout: index.pug
-group: "about"
+type: c-about
 title: "About About"
 description: "This is the “Inception page” of CSSence.com.
 Kind of."
-thumbnail: {type: "image/jpeg"}
+thumbnail: {type: image/jpeg}
 ---

 # 𝄆About𝄇